 Some people think fence builders, in general, ran out of fence ideas about 1980 when the first good neighbor fences were created.
 Talk about a fence idea with legs–everybody wanted a good neighbor fence for the next 30 years.
 If I never see another sheet of pressure treated lattice my life I will be grateful.
 Creativity rules when it comes to fence designs, and like it or not, some fence ideas can be a bad idea.
 Using lattice up beside a sidewalk near a school shows poor judgment.

 Fence Idea 2 Use larger posts for durability

 Let’s face it, wood eventually rots.
 A larger piece of wood will rot at the same rate, but it will maintain structural integrity longer.
 Using 4×4 is going to give you 20 years of durability maximum for most fences.
 Upgrading to 6×6 may extend that a decade–well worth the couple of hundred in the budget.

 Fence Idea 3 Use Pressure Treated for Posts

 Even if you are building a cedar or redwood fence, use pressure treated lumber for the posts to maintain strength longer.
 Clad the posts in Red Cedar or Redwood.
 Pressure treated posts are stronger than redwoods.

 Waterproof Epoxy is what they make boats out of.
-You can apply it with a paint tray and a roller and it will prevent water from infiltrating the pores of the wood.
+You can apply from a paint tray with a roller.
+Waterproof epoxy will prevent water from infiltrating the pores of the wood.
 Posts always rot at ground level.
 Rot needs moisture, air and something to eat… That would be wood.

 A 2 part footing uses concrete in the bottom half and crushed limestone screenings at the top.
 This is a frost-proof footing that will keep the water off the post.
 We recently viewed a fence we built 30 years ago with 4×4 red cedar posts and it was still not rotted.